-Sensitivity to underwriting risks is evaluated through a variety of mechanisms explained in Section B.3.2.3 - Identification and assessment of risks.
-These include the analysis of extreme scenarios corresponding to the estimated post-tax net 1-in-200-year annual single event exposures or aggregate exposures.
-Sensitivity analysis for SGLRI is performed on a look through basis to reflect the risks related to the participation in SI.
-The most significant exposures for SGLRI under these measures are a long-term mortality deterioration, long term longevity improvements or a mortality shock (e.g. a pandemic).
+Sensitivity to underwriting risks is evaluated through a variety of mechanisms explained in Section B.3.2.3 - Identification and assessment of risk.
+These include the analysis of extreme scenarios corresponding to the estimated post-tax net 1-in-200 year annual single event exposures or aggregate exposures.
+The most significant exposures for SI under these measures are a long-term mortality deterioration, long term longevity improvements or a mortality shock (e.g. a pandemic).